xvitaly/srcrepair/.github/CONTRIBUTING.md

  git rebase dev
  ```

- 8. Squash all your commits into single one and open a new pull request.
+ 8. Squash all your commits into a single one and open a new pull request.

 ### Signing off your work